flyntwp/flynt-docs/setting-up-flynt.md

 ## Requirements

 Before you can get started with Flynt, there are some requirements that need to be met on your local machine.
+To make things easier you can use tools such as [Trellis](https://roots.io/trellis/) or [Scotchbox](https://box.scotch.io/) and skip directly to [Creating a Flynt project](#creating-a-flynt-project).
+If you want to set up your environment manually, keep reading.

 The following tools and versions are required for Flynt to work correctly.
 Other versions than the ones listed here are not explicitly tested and may or may not work with Flynt.

 ### Command Line